baltpeter/thesis-mobile-consent-dialogs/thesis/300_consent-dialog-legal-criteria.md

 In addition to that, the GDPR places even stricter conditions on consent for special categories of personal data (this includes, among other things, political opinions, biometric and genetic data, as well as data on a person's health and sex life, Art.
 9 GDPR) and third-country transfers without an adequacy decision (Art.
 49(1)(a) GDPR), requiring an express statement, separate for this specific purpose [@europeandataprotectionboardGuidelines0520202020].
 Children under the age of 16 years cannot give consent themselves, it instead needs to be given or authorised by their legal guardians (Art.
 8(1) GDPR).
-We don't consider these cases in this thesis as we can't reliably detect them automatically.
+We don't consider either in this thesis as we can't reliably detect them automatically.

 ## DPA Recommendations

 Most of the criteria extracted directly from the GPDR are somewhat vague, making them both hard for companies to implement and difficult to check for automatically, as planned for this thesis.
 To alleviate this issue, the data protection authorities publish recommendations which detail their interpretation of the law and provide specific guidelines on how to follow them.
-In most cases, these specific guidelines are better suited for verification in concrete cases and are also used in similar research [@nouwensDarkPatternsGDPR2020; @mattePurposesIABEurope2020a; @santosAreCookieBanners2020].
+In most cases, these specific guidelines are better suited for verification in specific cases and are also used in similar research [@nouwensDarkPatternsGDPR2020; @mattePurposesIABEurope2020a; @santosAreCookieBanners2020].

 For this thesis, we searched all current publications regarding consent and adjacent topics from all German data protection authorities (which includes all state DPAs, as well as the national DPA), the German data protection conference ("Datenschutzkonferenz", a council of the German DPAs that develops unified recommendations), and the European Data Protection Board (an EU body tasked with ensuring consistent application of data protection law across the EU) for criteria on consent dialogs, resulting in the list presented below.
 Criteria that already directly follow from the text of the law are not included here again.